 Marpac Dohm Classic White Noise Machine

 Here’s a sound machine that doesn’t win any beauty contests, but it’s all about the wine, not the label, right?
-When it comes to sound machines, the Marpac Dohm can be considered a historic and truly established machine.
+When it comes to sound machines, the Marpac Dohm can be considered a well-established machine.
 The first edition of this machine, the Sleep-Mate, showed up on shelves in 1962, helping lull our parents and grandparents to sleep.
 Naturally, the contemporary edition of the Marpac Dohm features much higher quality tech than its ancestor.
-With a real built-in fan, this is a non-looping white noise machine, but if you’re looking for the natural sounds of the rain forest or a soothing storm, you should choose a different model, as Marpac Dohm sticks with classic white noise.
-Simple yet effective.
+With a built-in fan, this is a non-looping white noise machine, but if you’re looking for the natural sounds of the rain forest or a soothing storm, you should choose a different model, as Marpac Dohm sticks with classic white noise.
+Tried and true.